 Valletta International Piano Festival

-The fifth edition of the Valletta International Piano Festival is taking place over the next few days.
+The next concert within the Valletta International Piano Festival is taking place today at St James Cavalier in Valletta.

 The festival is dedicated to the performance and teaching of classical music at the highest standard.
-Young aspiring concert pianists, teachers, amateurs and piano lovers of all ages from all over the world are invited to participate in this inspiring and unique one-week festival.
+Young aspiring concert pianists, teachers, amateurs and piano lovers of all ages from all over the world are invited to participate in this one-week festival.

 Its goal is that of providing the best learning experience for everyone by combining an intensive educational programme with an outstanding concert series presented by world-class classical pianists.

-Liubarska is a guest cellist with several entities, including the orchestras of the Royal Opera House, the Scottish Opera and the Welsh National Opera as well as at Covent Garden and the Belarus State Music College in Minsk, to name a few.

-She has won several funding awards as well as placed first in a number of competitions, including the Vivian Joseph Concerto Competition, Vera Kantrovic, Leonard Smith and Felicity Young Competitions.
+Today’s event is the opening concert of the competition section and features Julia Sadaunykaite from Lithuania, 2015 Gran Prix Winner.

-■ The concert is taking place tonight at Palazzo Pereira in Valletta at 7.30pm.
+■ The concert is taking place at St James Cavalier in Valletta at 5pm.
 Entrance is free upon a donation to EPTA Malta.
 This space will be covering other concerts being held within the festival.
 Before every concert, a 30 minute concert featuring an array of talented young pianists living and studying in Malta will be held.

 See our Comments Policy Comments are submitted under the express understanding and condition that the editor may, and is authorised to, disclose any/all of the above personal information to any person or entity requesting the information for the purposes of legal action on grounds that such person or entity is aggrieved by any comment so submitted.
 Please allow some time for your comment to be moderated.